Scratching the surface

 Three people stand together in front of a farm field fence.

-Legarde, Varriano and Brady at Foster Brady Farms after sample collection in September 2024.
+Legarde, Varriano and Brady at Foster Brady Farms after collecting samples in September.

-Legarde, Varriano and Brady at Foster Brady Farms after sample collection in September 2024.
+Legarde, Varriano and Brady at Foster Brady Farms after collecting samples in September.

 Tracking pathogens in free-range and pastured systems